DataDog/datadog-trace-agent/config/README.md

 The trace-agent sources configuration from the following locations:

 1. The path pointed to by the `-ddconfig` command line flag (default: `/etc/dd-agent/datadog.conf`)
+2. The path pointed to by the `-config` command line flag (default: `/etc/datadog/trace-agent.ini`)
-2. Environment variables: See full list below
+3. Environment variables: See full list below

-Configuration specified via environment variables will override configuration specified in `-ddconfig`
+Environment variables will override settings defined in configuration files.

 ## Classic configuration values, and how the trace-agent treats them
 Note that changing these will also change the behavior of the `datadog-agent` running on the same host.